 My interest is that the predecessor is mildly tricky to define with Church numerals, and very tricky to explain.
 "The less said about this, the better", to quote John Hughes.
 (To be convinced, one can look at this Wikipedia page, and see the notes of notes of Oleg Kiselyov.)
 The predecessor seems to share some of the mystery of the exponentiation function, in that it involves a certain change-of-carrier (a non-trivial lens).
-To treat tetration and cut-off subtraction seems to require a universe of pure types got by iterating an set-of-endomaps operator.
-(It is easy if one uses impredicative Church numerals, as in system F: the point is to accomplish the encoding predicatively.)
+To treat tetration and cut-off subtraction predicatively seems to require a universe, or better, a universe operator that can be iterated.
+This is all in a state of flux.

 Here is a May 2016 talk on this topic.
-(It is desperately difficult to be funny about mathematics, or indeed anything.
-This was an exercise in `playing the fool'.)
+(This was an exercise in playing the fool.)